johnallard513/johnallard513.github.io/README.md

 ## Portfolio

-<p>[Fuel Efficiency Study](https://github.com/johnallard513/Fuel_Efficiency) - This was originaly my milestone project in the MIT Applied Data Science Program.
+[Fuel Efficiency Study](https://github.com/johnallard513/Fuel_Efficiency)<p> - This was originaly my milestone project in the MIT Applied Data Science Program.
 But after I finished the course, I expanded it to include a more thorough breakdown of the dataset by manufacturing year and specific engine features.</p>

-<p>[AirBNB Prediction Model](https://github.com/johnallard513/AirBNBAnalysis) - This project was based on a Kaggle dataset of ~78000 AirBNB profiles.
+[AirBNB Prediction Model](https://github.com/johnallard513/AirBNBAnalysis)<p> - This project was based on a Kaggle dataset of ~78000 AirBNB profiles.
 In it, I created neural networks to predict the review scores and prices of AirBNB rentals, and calculated which amenities had the greatest impact on the predictions.<p>

 </body>